matteoferla/validation_of_venus_ddG/README.md

 where `beta_nov15`, became `ref2015` and is further described in [Alford et al. 2017](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5717763/).
 However, there is also `beta_nov16`, which is labelled as "parameter refitting (Frank DiMaio and Hahnbeom Park), November 2016".
 This appears to the last one added.
 But I cannot figure out if it is better as a general scorefunction.
 Hence it's addition to the tests.
+For more about scorefunction choice see [scorefunction notes](scorefunction.md).

 ## Time